 Trying to fight split ends without losing length is like battling a many-headed Hydra, the mythical snake that could grow back two heads in the place of every severed one.
 No matter how careful you are with heat protectant, it seems as if they always occur.
+Even the bohemian hairstyles require a little maintenance!

 To keep your damaged ends from splitting all the way up the strand, your stylist will likely recommend you chop those traitorous split ends right off.
 If you’re trying to grow out your hair or fear accidentally ending up with a bob, however, the word “trim” can sound mighty threatening.
 That’s why it’s so important to understand dusting versus trimming and which maintenance technique is right for you.